colindamon/spotr/README.md

 Depending on your internet speed, this command may take a few minutes on first startup as Python dependencies install and services start.

-When nearly finished, the terminal will read "Attaching to backend-1, frontend-1".
-Navigate to `http://127.0.0.1:5173/` start SpotR.
+When nearly finished, the terminal will read "Attaching to backend-1, frontend-1" then output messages from the backend and frontend services.
+Navigate to `http://127.0.0.1:5173/` start SpotR locally.

 Follow on-screen instructions:
 1. Upload a car image (JPG, PNG)